-As an alternative to demolishing and rebuilding the existing station and moving the stadium above, JCDA was hired by AECOM and the railroad partners (NJ Transit, LI Railroad and Amtrak) to create a design language and an exterior identity for a Penn Station master plan.
+JCDA was hired by AECOM and the railroad partners (NJ Transit, LI Railroad and Amtrak) to create a design language and an exterior identity for a Penn Station master plan.
 JCDA envisioned glass pavilions aligned to the street grid and articulated to redirect views and light along diagonal view corridors strategically carved out of the subterranean station’s floor plan.
 Four large corner pavilions and three mid-block pavilions largely of glass, maximize views directly into and out of the station at the immediate street level.
 Above this clear glass expression, a series of perforated screens are hung, helping to modulate and direct light down into the station, while limiting the glare and heat gain within the pavilion volume.
 The screens are conceived as suspended planes of metal that re-establish the street wall along 31st and 33rd street, including future retail spaces that further enliven and activate the program of the new district.
-At the tops of the pavilions, a series of light planes direct light down into the station entrances/exits.
-This light punctuates and announces the connections to the city, and is placed at the ends of a series of widened corridors.
-The new corridors, some of which already exist in compromised states in the current station, re-establish the street grid at both levels (levels A and B) of the new station, providing intuitive way finding for passengers unfamiliar with the station.
+At the tops of the pavilions, a series of light planes direct light down into the station thresholds.
+This light punctuates and announces connections to the city at the ends of a series of widened corridors.
+The new corridors, some of which already exist in compromised states in the current station, re-establish the street grid at both levels of the new station, providing intuitive way finding.

-A critical part of the street level identity is bringing the unified language to the street, clearly identifying and establishing a distinct civic place in the heart of the city, while helping to announce the central transportation facility.
+A critical part of the street level identity is bringing the unified language to the street, clearly identifying and establishing a distinct civic place defined by the busiest rail hub in the United States.
 Central to this is the need to consolidate loading operations to the south of the site, along 31st street, so pedestrians and vehicular movements are separated.
-This enables partial or full street closure of 33rd street, which can be re-programed with retail along the edges and re-purposed with seating and raised planters that also act as skylights, re-directing light into the busy 33rd street corridor level (level A) of the station.
+This enables partial or full street closure of 33rd street, which can be re-programmed with retail along the edges and re-purposed with seating and raised planters that also act as skylights, re-directing light into the busy 33rd street corridor level of the station.